Nikita-B-Patil/SpringMVCProject-Simple/README.md

   Add a bean tag to specify name spaces
   Add the base class where the controllers are placed Specify the annotation configuration
-  Add a bean tag to specify view page settings such as prefix, suffix
+  Add a bean tag to specify add a "View Resolver" and settings such as prefix, suffix
 6. Add the view pages
 7. Add the controller classes